Since 1 July 2023, there have been 11 convictions resulting from Commission investigations.

 The former ABF officer was convicted and released on the condition that they enter into a recognisance of $1,500 and be of good behaviour for a period of 9 months.

-Operation Harvey was a joint investigation commenced by the former ACLEI and the Department of Home Affairs and later continued and concluded by the NACC and was prosecuted by the Office of the Director of Public Prosecutions (Cth) (CDPP).
+Operation Harvey was a joint investigation commenced by the former ACLEI and the Department of Home Affairs and later continued and concluded by the NACC.
+The Commonwealth Director of Public Prosecutions (CDPP) prosecuted the matter.

 Former ABF officer sentenced following guilty plea | National Anti-Corruption Commission (NACC)